nopnop2002/esp-idf-nrf905/tusb-serial/README.md

 <img width="659" height="468" alt="Image" src="https://github.com/user-attachments/assets/3b5e448c-605d-4e86-811c-d8576680f6a3" />

+This project can communicate with the Arduino environment.
-I tested the communication with the Arduino environment using [this](https://github.com/nopnop2002/esp-idf-nrf905/tree/main/ArduinoCode/transmitter).
+I tested it with [this](https://github.com/nopnop2002/esp-idf-nrf905/tree/main/ArduinoCode/transmitter).

 # Using Windows Terminal Software
 When you connect the USB cable to the USB port on your Windows machine and build the firmware, a new COM port will appear.